 INCREASE YOUR ENGAGEMENT

 Engaging with funders’ social media pages can ensure funders are aware of the great work you’re doing.
-Engagement will also indicate that your organization is aligned with their priorities and approaches.
+Engagement will also show that your nonprofit is aligned with their priorities and approaches.
 Once you’re on a funder’s radar, you may be invited to apply for a grant or may simply be recalled by a reviewer after you submit your grant proposal.

 Increased engagement may also help you put your grant finding efforts on autopilot.
 All social media platforms have a unique algorithm that determines what you see and what alerts you receive.
-Whenever you engage frequently with certain types of posts (e.g., open grant opportunities), the social media platform will start to show you similar content more often.
-You may also start to get alerts about posts the platform thinks you’ll be interested in.
-This will ensure you don’t miss any great grant opportunities or other important announcements from partners or funders.
+Whenever you engage frequently with certain types of posts (e.g., open grants), the social media platform will start to show you similar content more often.
+You may also start to get alerts about posts the platform thinks you’ll like.
+This will ensure you don’t miss any great grants or other important announcements from partners or funders.

 POST HIGH QUALITY CONTENT CONSISTENTLY